 Lowell Wolff began making photographs in the early 1990s.
 Early publications included seven community profiles for the Chamber of Commerce of Fargo Moorhead several of which received national awards.
-In addition to exhibits at the Nemeth Art Center and the Watermark Art Center, his photographs have appeared in national publications such as The Artwork of Luis Jiménez, as published by the New Mexico Magazine Artist Series.
+In addition to exhibits at the Nemeth Art Center, Watermark Art Center and MacRostie Art Center, his photographs have appeared in national publications such as The Artwork of Luis Jiménez, as published by the New Mexico Magazine Artist Series.
 Now retired, he lives in Park Rapids, Minnesota and Manzanillo, Mexico.

 His works include a wide range of genres including street photography, natural-light portraits, night photography and landscapes from northern Minnesota and the west coast of Mexico.
 His images most often feature bold colors and dramatic composition.